thunderbird89/esf/stories/story-knock-knock.md

 He drank, the coffee bitter and strong and real.

-Around him, Galileo Station continued its work—damaged but functional, battered but unbroken.
+Around him, Galileo Station continued its work - damaged but functional, battered but unbroken.
 The Federation personnel moved with purpose, the Earth pilots slowly allowed themselves to relax, and somewhere in the Jupiter system, Third North Fleet maintained patrol, ensuring that no threat would reach Earth.

 The battle was over.

-But the bonds forged in combat—between nations, between pilots, between Earth and the Federation—those would last forever.
+But the bonds forged in combat - between nations, between pilots, between Earth and the Federation - those would last forever.

 ---

 Twenty-six hours after the battle ended, Miguel Freitas stood in the hangar bay of the *In Amber Clad*, looking at his Talon.

 The fighter had been completely serviced.
 Battle damage repaired, weapons reloaded, fuel tanks topped off, every system checked and rechecked by Federation ground crews who treated the Earth Talons with the same care they gave their own birds.
-The scorched paint from near-misses had been cleaned, though the Federation techs had left it visible—battle scars, they'd called them.
+The scorched paint from near-misses had been cleaned, though the Federation techs had left it visible - battle scars, they'd called them.
 Evidence of what these fighters had survived.

 Miguel had slept for twelve hours straight in quarters that were more comfortable than his apartment back in Portugal.
 Real bed, climate control, complete silence.
 When he'd finally woken, the station's medical staff had insisted on another check-up, confirming he was physically ready to fly.
 Then breakfast in the canteen with pilots from all three nations, everyone moving slower, talking quieter, still processing.

 Now they were here, aboard the Federation carrier that had turned the tide, preparing for the flight home.

-The hangar bay was massive—easily five times larger than anything Portugal had on Earth.
+The hangar bay was massive - easily five times larger than anything Portugal had on Earth.
 The *In Amber Clad* carried three full strike wings of Federation Talons, plus support craft, plus the capacity to temporarily house Earth's sixty-one fighters.
 The organization was impressive: Earth's Talons clustered by nation, each group with assigned launch sequence, Federation personnel coordinating with practiced efficiency.

-Major Tanaka Utsuho—Okuu—stood near her Hell Ravens squadron, running a final pre-flight check on her Talon.
+Major Tanaka Utsuho - Okuu - stood near her Hell Ravens squadron, running a final pre-flight check on her Talon.
 The grinning anime character on the nose looked somehow more appropriate now.
 Nuclear-powered, heavily armed, never gives up.
 After what they'd been through, that felt less like a joke and more like a statement of fact.

 A Federation deck officer approached the assembled pilots, datapad in hand.

 > "All right, listen up.
 We're five minutes from dropping out of warp in Earth orbit.
 High altitude, well above your standard satellite layer.
-From there, you'll launch in sequence—Portuguese first, then American, then Japanese.
+From there, you'll launch in sequence - Portuguese first, then American, then Japanese.
 Federation aerospace control has already coordinated with your respective nations.
 Your flight paths are cleared, your landing fields are expecting you."

 He looked around at the pilots.